Sending goods from Ireland to Great Britain (GB), through Northern Ireland (NI)

 You can apply for approval as an authorised consignor.
 This allows you to complete the transit formalities at your own premises and communicate with Irish Customs electronically through the New Computerised Transit System (NCTS).

-Next: UK import controls - extension of implementation dates
+Next: UK import controls – implementation dates